JoAnna Garcia Swisher: Career

-While in Florida, García guest starred in seaQuest DSV, Second Noah, and Superboy and several movies of the week.
+While in Florida, García guest starred in seaQuest DSV, Second Noah, and Superboy and several films of the week.
 While attending high school, she was re-discovered by Nickelodeon and starred for three seasons as Samantha on Are You Afraid of the Dark?.
 She commuted from Florida to Montreal, Canada, where the show was filmed.
 She was cast at the age of fifteen on the 1994 television drama Party of Five, playing the recurring character Hallie.
 She had a recurring role on Freaks and Geeks (1999–2000) portraying the character of Vicki Appleby, the popular freshman cheerleader who spent seven minutes in heaven with the ultimate geek, Bill Haverchuck (Martin Starr).
 She then briefly attended college at Florida State University where she was a member of the Delta Delta Delta sorority, but later quit school to pursue acting full-time, moving to Los Angeles, California.

 García went on to portray the character of Cheyenne Hart-Montgomery, Reba's (Reba McEntire) oldest daughter on The WB/CW sitcom Reba (2001–07).
 She was featured on the short-lived CBS comedy Welcome to the Captain.
 Beginning in the fall of 2008, she starred as Megan Smith in the CW series Privileged (originally known as How to Survive the Filthy Rich).
 On the big screen, García was seen in the comedy spoof Not Another Teen Movie.
-She has also appeared in the original television movies From the Earth to the Moon (1998) and Love's Deadly Triangle: The Texas Cadet Murder (1997).
-She also appeared in the ABC Family original movie The Initiation of Sarah, which premiered in October 2006.
+She has also appeared in the original television films From the Earth to the Moon (1998) and Love's Deadly Triangle: The Texas Cadet Murder (1997).
+She also appeared in the ABC Family television film The Initiation of Sarah, which premiered in October 2006.
 In 2008, she had a role in A Very Merry Daughter of the Bride, playing Roxanne.
-She had a leading role in the ABC Family TV movie Revenge of the Bridesmaids.
+She had a leading role in the ABC Family television film Revenge of the Bridesmaids alongside Raven-Symoné.

 In 2009, García had a recurring role on The CW drama Gossip Girl playing the role of Bree Buckley, an irreverent evil Miss America-type who is politically progressive but from a conservative Southern family.
 She appeared in four episodes in season three.
 In December 2009, she guest starred as Maggie, Ted Mosby's college buddy on How I Met Your Mother.

 García starred in the ABC sitcom Better with You.
 The show centers on two sisters who were at different points in their romantic relationships: one was unmarried and in a long-term relationship, and the other (García) got married after getting pregnant from a one-night stand.
 It was canceled on May 13, 2011.

 Garcia guest-starred on The Penguins of Madagascar in the episode "The Officer X Factor/Love Hurts", which aired on February 12, 2011.
 In 2012, Garcia appeared in four episodes of the USA Network dramedy Royal Pains as a nephrologist treating Jack O'Malley (Tom Cavanagh).
-In 2013, during season three of the series Once Upon a Time she began playing the recurring role of the Ariel from The Little Mermaid.
+In 2013, during season three of the series Once Upon a Time she began playing the recurring role of Ariel from The Little Mermaid.